powerseb/powerseb.github.io/_posts/2023-02-26-Another-phishing-tool.md

 Further also this configuration can be applied and easily to a docker container, which is the perfect segway to the tool / script I wrote as a learning experience.

-## NoPhis - the tool / setup
+## NoPhish - the tool / setup

-So combining all the things together - I present you [NoPhis](https://github.com/powerseb/NoPhish.git).
+So combining all the things together - I present you [NoPhish](https://github.com/powerseb/NoPhish.git).
 Basically, it is a complete phishing setup based on docker which uses `noVNC`.

 ![All comes together now](together.jpg)